zyradyl-moe/archive.zyradyl.moe/_posts/2018-11-28-ThothBackup-Part-1.md

 The first idea that I had was to write something on my own.
 Maybe have shell scripts on all platforms check for required code and fetch anything that is needed.
-However, shell scripts are hard for many people to debug, and the site of a command prompt can strike fear into the hearts of many windows users.
+However, shell scripts are hard for many people to debug, and the sight of a command prompt can strike fear into the hearts of many windows users.

 The second iteration of the idea was to write something in Python.
 However at